In this vintage suitcase decor project, you’ll adhere photos to an old find using Mod Podge! This DIY suitcase is such an easy idea.

 Notes

-If you like doing fun crafts with pictures, I’d love for you to check out these other photo crafts:
+If you like doing fun crafts with pictures, let me know in the comments.
+I’d also love for you to check out these other photo crafts: